 Spring is the perfect time to use math games with your students.
 Either you are finished with testing and the kids are restless, or you still have testing ahead of you and your kids are restless!
 Math games will motivate your students, keep them on task, and also help them review important skills … while giving them the chance to put some of that restless energy to good use.

 Random partners are fun for some activities, but I don’t recommend pairing students randomly in math.
 Instead, take a moment to pair students yourself before you pass out the materials.
 It’s best for students with similar abilities to work together.
 It might be tempting to have struggling students play against strong students so they can get help, but that situation is going to frustrate both of them.
 Instead, keep students of similar ability levels together and differentiate instruction by giving them different games to play.

-Update – I gave this game a makeover, and it now has a pirate theme which your students will LOVE!
-The updated game is free for my email subscribers; click here to grab a copy!
+A few years later, I gave the game a makeover, and it now has a pirate theme which your students will LOVE!
+The updated version of Island Conquer is free for my email subscribers; click here to request your copy!

 The best thing about using math games is that they promote a positive classroom climate while helping students review and practice important math skills.
 When students play a game with a partner, they can have fun while learning, and you are free to work with individual students.
 It’s a win-win for everyone, and a sure cure for spring fever!